 Coping With Lupus Chest Pain

-Many people with lupus often experience chest pain, which is known as myocarditis.
-This can be very scary for lupus patients (knowing we are at an increased risk for having a heart attack or stroke), but once you know how to identify it, you can feel a little bit more empowered.
+Many people with lupus often experience lupus chest pain, which is known as myocarditis.
+It can be very scary for lupus patients (knowing we are at an increased risk for having a heart attack or stroke), but once you know how to identify it, you can feel a little bit more empowered.

-Myocarditis is the inflammation of the muscle tissue of your heart, which can cause pain and rapid heart beat.
+Myocarditis is the inflammation of the muscle tissue of your heart, which can cause pain and rapid heartbeat.
 The symptoms can be not only mistaken for a heart attack, but also for a blood clot that has moved to the lungs (pulmonary embolism).

-The first time many people experience it they rush to the hospital fearing the worst.
+The first time many people experience it, they rush to the hospital fearing the worst.

-Dealing With Lupus Chest Pain
+Anna’s Experience With Lupus Chest Pain

 Although inflammation of the heart sounds pretty scary, it surprisingly isn’t anything to worry about.
 Just like any other part of your body becomes inflamed with lupus flares, your heart can as well.